RajBasnet/RajBasnet/README.md

 - 👋 Hi, I’m @RajBasnet
-- 👀 I’m interested in wireless systems
+- 👀 I’m interested in Computer Engineering, hardware design and software development.
-- 🌱 I’m currently learning Computer Engineering.
+- 🌱 I’m currently pursuing Bachelor's degree in Computer Engineering.
-- 💞️ I’m looking to collaborate on artificial interlligence along with control and wireless systems.
+- 💞️ I’m looking for the roles in computer engineering and software development.
 - 📫 I can be reached thourgh email rajaditya2056@gmail.com

 <!---